 High blood sugar thickens and deteriorates cartilage, making it more susceptible to damage or arthritis.
 If you undergo this condition, it is highly recommended that you work on reducing weight.
 Your doctor may recommend it as an osteoarthritis treatment plan.
 Less weight reduces extra stress on your joints and joint inflammation that contributes to arthritis.

-If you have diabetes, regulating blood sugar levels through food lifestyle choices can reduce the development of osteoarthritis.
-Also, you may suffer from inflammation and joint pain.
+If you have diabetes, regulating blood sugar levels through food and lifestyle choices can reduce the development of osteoarthritis.
+Also, you may suffer from inflammation and joint pain in fort worth.

 What to Expect From the Doctor?

-If you suffer from this condition, your doctor may recommend over-the-counter medicines and non-surgical methods to help reduce joint pain and inflammation.
+If you suffer from this condition, your doctor dr ali pain management may recommend over-the-counter medicines and non-surgical methods to help reduce joint pain and inflammation.
 Other treatments your doctor may suggest include injections injected directly into affected joints.